danielfbm/danielfbm.github.io/content/post/kustomize-tekton-task.md

 ## Testing

-Apply your tasks into your `kubernetes cluster` using `kubectl apply -k overlays` or `kustomize build overlays | kubectl apply -f -`
+Apply your tasks into your Kubernetes cluster using `kubectl apply -k overlays` or `kustomize build overlays | kubectl apply -f -`